BlueGhostYi/BlueGhostYi.github.io/_pages/about.md

 # 🎖 Honors and Awards

+🏆Second Place Globally in the MMCTR Challenge at The Web Conference 2025 ([Multimodal CTR Prediction Challenge Track](https://erel-mir.github.io/challenge/results/), 2025)

-🏆China National Scholarship (Ranked 1st in the School of Computer Science and Technology, Anhui University, 2024)
+🏆China National Scholarship (Ranked 1st in the School of Computer Science and Technology, Ministry of Education of China, 2024)

 🏆First-Class Academic Scholarship (Awarded consecutively from 2020 to 2024, Anhui University)